getcarina/getcarina.com/_posts/2015-11-09-docker-version-manager.markdown

 So what are you waiting for?
 Stop juggling, and start using dvm today!
 For more information about dvm, see the project at https://github.com/getcarina/dvm.

+\* **Note:** If you are not using Carina, you may still encounter the Docker client/server API mismatch error.
+If that happens, you need to figure out the appropriate Docker client version and run `dvm use <version>`.